 A: If the purpose of the life insurance is income replacement to meet future obligations, here are a few factors to consider.

-As a general rule of thumb, many advisers suggest seven to tens times annual income as the starting point for most insurance recommendations.
+As a general rule of thumb, multiply your current income by the number of years you plan to continue working as the starting point for consideration.
 The number of children you have and their ages, your financial liabilities, current cash flow, retirement income goals, and your interest in legacy planning will influence how much insurance you should own.
 These factors will also influence how long you need the insurance, and will help to identify the type of insurance that is right for you.

 We’ll review different types of insurance in our next FAQ Forum, or contact us now to start a dialogue about what is right for you.